 WAW Whole School Production (auditions are held in September and the performances take place in January/February each year)

 WAW Productions - lighting, sound and event management (applications open in October each year)

 WAW Dance Foundation (auditions are held each September for Years 7 - 10)

 WAW Event Production (applications are open per event held in school throughout the year)

 Revision in this subject is often practical.
 Students are expected to undertake personal preparation and rehearsal, and to log their time spent, reviewing performance and developing skills.
 The development of letter-writing skills and discursive essay writing are also important elements of revision and exam preparation.

 There are many opportunities for enrichment in this department.
-We recently undertook a week-long performance tour to Salzburg in Austria, which was very well received.
 There are opportunities to participate in concerts, attend professional performances in the local area and further afield, and experience workshops with current West End performers.
 In addition to this, the annual production provides a fantastic opportunity to develop performing skills, make new friends and achieve high standards.

 BBC bitesize website – lots of interesting facts to enhance knowledge